 Dealers choice on these two similarly titled books: 365 Health and Happiness Boosters and Better Each Day: 365 Expert Tips for a Healthier, Happier You both offer short, daily passages to help kickoff your day from a place of positivity.
 A perfect addition to a new morning routine, this daily happiness ritual will become something you look forward to every day.

-Motivational Podcasts to Inspire a Healthy Lifestyle
+Healthy Living Podcasts to Fuel Your Healthy Lifestyle

 Half Size Me Podcast – This was recommended to me by a friend.
 It is an interview style podcast with over 300 episodes of inspiration.
 The host interviews people who lost weight, people still trying to lose weight, people who help other people lose weight, etc. Keeping this on your playlist would be a great way to keep that healthy lifestyle at the front of your brain.